chipoglesby/chipoglesby.github.io/_posts/blog/2016-12-22-solve-problems.md

 is to constantly look at what my favorite companies are looking for in candidates.

-Recently I came across a post that said something like `Strong programming ability (Python, consideration given for R).` I found that rather interesting.
+Recently I came across a post that said something like `You need to know Python but we'll consider you if you know R.` I found that rather interesting.

 I guess if you don't take standardization into account I don't know why it would matter if you use `R` or `Python`.
 If I were hiring you for a position, I'd